catalingavan/logbee-app/README.md

 logBee is a logging, exceptions tracking and Application Performance Monitoring server. <br/>
 It provides a powerful and easy to use user-interface, allowing for viewing and analyzing the data in real time.

-logBee app ingests data via REST interfaces, making it compatible with any programming language and platform.
+logBee ingests data via REST interfaces, making it compatible with any programming language and platform.

-[logBee.net](https://logBee.net), the public instance of logBee app, currently processes about 200 logs per second and a total of 50 million logs per month.
+[logBee.net](https://logBee.net), the public instance of logBee, currently processes about 200 logs per second and a total of 50 million logs per month.

 ### Technology